opentorah/opentorah/README.md

 ## Summary ##

-Plugin uses Saxon with DocBook XSLT stylesheets to process a DocBook document (and its includes) into HTML, EPUB, EPUB3 and PDF.
+Plugin uses Saxon with DocBook XSLT stylesheets to process a DocBook document(s) (and includes) into HTML, EPUB, EPUB3 and PDF.
 Processing using XSLT 2.0 DocBook stylesheets is supported for HTML only ("HTML2").
 For PDF, DocBook is first processed into XSL-FO, which is post-processed by Apache FOP.
-For PDF, JEuclid or MathJax FOP plugin can be enabled to process MathML.
+For PDF, JEuclid or MathJax FOP plugin can be enabled to process mathematics.
 Document name(s) and the list of the output formats are configurable.

 XSL parameters can be configured in the `Gradle` build file using `parameters` map.
-There are sections (and customization files) for each output format, all HTML-like formats (`htmlCommon`), and for all formats (`common`) (only `html2` applies to `html2`).
+There are sections (and customization files) for each output format, for all HTML-like formats (`htmlCommon`), and for all formats (`common`) (only `html2` applies to `html2`).

 Values configured as `substitutions` are available within the DocBook documents by their names.
 This mechanism can be used to insert things like processing date or the version of the document into the output.

-If a data generator class is configured, it's `main()` method will be executed with a directory path as a parameter.
+If a data generator class is configured, its `main()` method will be executed with a directory path as a parameter.
 References in DocBook documents that are prefixed with `data:` are resolved to files in that directory.